Skip to content

 One of those design directions came from me: I argued for splitting themes by internal-facing versus external-facing product lines.
 UWM employees move between admin tools and customer-facing products all day, and a distinct visual language between the two would tell them at a glance which environment they were in.
 The design leads ran with the idea, and the multi-suite theming structure became one of the foundations of how Dream scales.

 Primitives hold raw values.
 Semantics reference primitives and switch per theme.
-Colors and styles used in example below are not reflective of Dream Design System.

 Component